whiteinge/eseth/2010/hg-in-zsh.rst

     ./vcs-merging.png

-This doesn’t (currently) work with the ``use-simple`` setting, although I think the second parent hash is available with :command:`hexdump` so this may be added in the future.
+This doesn’t (currently) work with the ``use-simple`` setting, although I think the second parent hash is available with `hexdump` so this may be added in the future.

 Detection for `hg-git`_, `hgsubversion`_, and `hgsvn`_